milescjohnson/milescjohnson.github.io/portfolio/vv.md

     latency
 -   Implements a concrete `PMS5003` particulate matter sensor subclass
 -   Registers and runs locally within the Viam runtime
--   Exposes live sensor data in the Viam app
+-   Exposes live sensor data in the Viam app via the standard Sensor API

 ------------------------------------------------------------------------